-1. Locations
+1. Locations 3

-2. When You Arrive at the Courthouse
+2. When You Arrive at the Courthouse 3

-3. When You Arrive at the Courtroom
+3. When You Arrive at the Courtroom 3

-4. Courtroom Schedule
+4. Courtroom Schedule 4

-5. Courtroom Etiquette and Protocol
+5. Courtroom Etiquette and Protocol 4

-6. (No) Contact with Jurors
+6. (No) Contact with Jurors 5

-7. Opening of Trial Court Proceedings
+7. Opening of Trial Court Proceedings 5

-8. Hearings on Motions
+8. Hearings on Motions 5

-9. Stages of Trial
+9. Stages of Trial 6

-10. Reporting of Trial Proceedings
+10. Reporting of Trial Proceedings 6

-11. Jury Voir Dire
+11. Jury Voir Dire 6

-12. Bench and Chambers Conferences7
+12. Bench and Chambers Conferences 7

-13. In Camera Proceedings7
+13. In Camera Proceedings 7

-14. Sealed Proceedings7
+14. Sealed Proceedings 7

-15. Swearing of Witnesses7
+15. Swearing of Witnesses 8

-16. Deposition Readings/Video Depositions
+16. Deposition Readings/Video Depositions 8

-17. Attorney Objections
+17. Attorney Objections 8

-18. Court Reporter Read-Back
+18. Court Reporter Read-Back 9

-19. While the Jury is Deliberating8
+19. While the Jury is Deliberating 9

-20. Reporting Equipment and Supplies9
+20. Reporting Equipment and Supplies 9

-21. Trial Exhibits: Identification and Admission Into Evidence9
+21. Trial Exhibits: Identification and Admission Into Evidence 10

-22. Transcripts Generated in the Course of Trial or After Hearing9
+22. Transcripts Generated in the Course of Trial or After Hearing 10

-23. Realtime Reporting
+23. Realtime Reporting 10

-24. Depositing Notes or Electronic Copy of Notes With the Court
+24. Depositing Notes or Electronic Copy of Notes With the Court 10

-25. Contact Information
+25. Contact Information 11

-Effective June 25, 2012, the Court is no longer providing court reporters for certain hearings at the Court.
+Effective June 25, 2012, the Court does not provide Official Court Reporters for certain hearings in Family Law, Probate and Civil courtrooms.
 (See "Notice of Unavailability of Official Reporter Pursuant to Local Rule 18.00(F)".
 The following information is being provided to Pro Tempore Reporters concerning their appearance at Court.